Kong/workshop-kong-api-ai-gateway/content/10-prerequisites/_index.en.md

 [Redis](https://redis.io/docs/) is used in some use cases, including Rate Limiting, Caching, Semantic Routing and RAG.

+## LLM
-## Ollama
+### Ollama
-The Kong AI Gateway use cases consume and protect LLM models running on [Ollama](https://github.com/ollama)
+The Kong AI Gateway use cases consume and protect LLMs running on [Ollama](https://github.com/ollama)

+### OpenAI
+Some AI use cases also use OpenAI's Embeddings and LLMs.
+Please make sure you have an OpenAI API key.

+## Recommended hardware not including Ollama

+* CPU: 4-6 vCPUs
+* Memory: 8-16GB
+* Disk: 30–50GB

+## Recommended hardware including Ollama

+* CPU: 6-8 vCPUs
+* Memory: 12-24GB
+* Disk:	50-100GB